thehaohcm/DevOpsLabs/Java/readme.md

 1. Fundamentals
   - Minimum object size is 16 bytes for modern 64-bit JDK
   - Static/Final/Private functions cannot be overridden
-  - By default, all instance's methods are considered as virtual function, except for static, final and private methods.
+  - By default, all instance's methods are considered as virtual function, except for static, final and private methods which are overridden in the derived classes to performce the polimophism perspective
   - Abstract methods in abstract class are Pure Virtual Functions
   - A virtual call means that the call is bound to a method at run time and not at compile time.
   - In the while loop, the code inside block have to be executed at least once.
 It means that the condition logic in while( ) is alway reachable (cannot be 'false').
 If not, the code cannot be compiled.